 General handling

-Appropriate personal protective equipment (PPE) should be worn, and Materials Safety Data Sheet (MSDS) should be readily available for employees to seek additional information about potential hazards and the appropriate corrective action in the event of an accident.
+Appropriate personal protective equipment (PPE) should be worn, and Materials Safety Data Sheet (MSDS) should be readily available for workers to seek additional information about potential hazards and the appropriate corrective action in the event of an accident.

 Those who handle wastes consisting of elemental mercury should pay particular attention to the prevention of evaporation and spillage of elemental mercury into the environment.
 Such waste should be placed in a gas- and liquid-tight container that bears a distinctive mark indicating that it contains “toxic” elemental mercury.